-- In the Active Directory Users and Computers snap-in, right-click the Microsoft Exchange System Objects OU and click Properties. - NOTE: If there is no Microsoft Exchange System Objects OU, you should select View | Advanced Features in the Active Directory Users and Computers snap-in. - On the Security tab, click Add, and select the Source Exchange Account (in our example, QMM_Src_Ex). - Select the account name, and then enable the Allow option for the Full Control permission in the Permissions box. - 4.
+- 1. In the Active Directory Users and Computers snap-in, right-click the Microsoft Exchange System Objects OU and click Properties. - NOTE: If there is no Microsoft Exchange System Objects OU, you should select View | Advanced Features in the Active Directory Users and Computers snap-in. - On the Security tab, click Add, and select the Source Exchange Account (in our example, QMM_Src_Ex). - Select the account name, and then enable the Allow option for the Full Control permission in the Permissions box. - 4.
 Click the Advanced button.
-In the Advanced Security Settings dialog box, select the account you specified on step 2, and click Edit. - 5.
-In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list.
+In the Advanced Security Settings dialog box, select the account you specified on step 2, and click Edit. - In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list. - 6.
+Close the dialog boxes by clicking OK.